-Sexual Misconduct & Harassment
+Sexual Misconduct & Harassment Policy

-Everyone should learn and work in an environment that is free of all forms of discrimination, harassment, and retaliation, including sexual harassment and sexual or sex-based misconduct.

-APS does not discriminate on the basis of sex in its education program and activities.
+Atlanta Public Schools is committed to maintaining a work environment that is free from distractions caused by sexual harassment and all other forms of discrimination, or inappropriate or offensive conduct.
+It is expected that all personnel conduct themselves in a highly professional manner and respect coworkers, students, parents, and others who interact with district personnel.
+APS prohibits sexual harassment and all forms of discrimination on the basis of sex in its education program and activities.
 Such requirements to not discriminate extend to admission and employment.
-APS prohibits all unlawful discrimination, harassment, and retaliation on the basis of sex, gender, gender identity, gender expression, or sexual orientation in any employment decision, admissions determination, education program or educational activity.
+APS prohibits all unlawful discrimination, harassment and retaliation on the basis of sex, gender, gender identity, gender expression, or sexual orientation in any employment decision, admissions determination, education program or educational activity.
+Sexual harassment in the school environment is unacceptable conduct and will not be tolerated or condoned.